jdulemba/NuSolver/README.md

-These are the steps to needed to compile the Neutrino Solver using pybind11 in a virtual environment
+These are the steps to needed to compile the Neutrino Solver using pybind11 in a virtual environment assuming usage on lxplus.

 Source a python 3 environment